daveho/Daemon/README.md

 This is a really simple Java library for starting, stopping, and controlling daemon processes written in Java on Unix/Linux.
-It does not require any native code!
+To allow your program to run as a daemon, just link this library into your program.
+The library does not use native code, nor does it require external shell scripts.
 All OS-dependent functionality is implemented by executing subprocesses, specifically `sh`, `ps`, and `mkfifo`.

 See the `ExampleDaemon` and `ExampleDaemonController` classes as an example